Every doctor I visited wanted to put me on blood pressure medication without so much as running tests to rule other things out FIRST.

 It stinks…because…just because.

-I share this health story with you: 1) because I haven’t wrote anything about it in a while and 2) to be transparent, to let you know that health issues come in all different size packages.
+I share this health story with you: 1) because I haven’t wrote anything about it in a while and 2) to be transparent, to let you know that health issues aren’t always obvious by appearance.

 So why this?
 Why now?
 My diet doesn’t consist of even half the stuff I used to eat years ago.
 My healthy habits have only increased more and more in recent years.